 Where do the smells come from?

-If it doesn’t smell like rotten eggs, you probably have a different issue.
+If it doesn’t smell like rotten eggs, you are likely experiencing a different problem.

 Heat and moisture can contribute to increased mold growth, especially in warmer climates.
-Not only can mold and mildew create a nasty smell, but it can also negatively impact the quality of air in your home.
+Not only can mold and mildew induce a nasty smell, but it can also negatively impact the quality of air in your space.

 What can I do?